About LowEarth

 - Launch metadata: TheSpaceDevs Launch Library 2

-- Photos: Wikimedia Commons (mostly public-domain NASA/ESA)
+- Photography: Wikimedia Commons (largely public-domain NASA/ESA)

 - Mission detail: NASA NSSDCA Master Catalog